Broadway Bridge Closure & New Bridge Construction

 - Impacts: Our goal is to reduce the number of rodents, their habitats and conditions that support the rodent population.
 Subcontractor will closely monitor this work to minimize off-property impacts.

 - Areas impacted in next two weeks: Baiting continues throughout the alignment each week.
-Trash removal is once again progressing on the east side of the alignment along with hillside excavation.
-This work is helping eliminate conditions that promote rodent activity.

 - Benefits: Construction team is working with the cities of Somerville, Medford, and Cambridge to maximize the effectiveness of their efforts with ours.